 What can our attorneys do to help you?

 We have tried over 200 intoxication-related cases, including DWI Second charges, felony DWIs, and Intoxication Manslaughter charges.
-We’ve handles thousands of cases that did not go to trial.
-If you are looking for an experienced group of attorneys to defend you, call us at (817) 203-2220.
+We’ve also handles thousands of cases that did not go to trial.
+If you are looking for an experienced group of attorneys to defend you, look no further.